- Money Matters

 7. Choose the right student loan repayment plan.

 Look at all the repayment plans available and choose one that works best for your financial goals.
 Federal college loans, for example, offer several repayment options:

 - The standard plan sets up the same payment amount every month (with a minimum payment of $50).
 If you don't choose a different plan, this is the one you'll get.
 Students on this plan must pay off their loan in 10 years.

 - The graduated plan increases your payments every two years.
 Students must repay this loan within 10 years.

 - The extended plan sets up either a fixed or graduated payment over a period of 25 years.

-- The four income-driven plans allow payments to fluctuate according to your annual income, family size, and other factors.
-For example, the Revised Pay as You Earn plan reduces monthly loan payments to 10 percent of discretionary income and forgives the remaining loan balance after 20-25 years of consistent payments.
+- The five income-driven plans allow payments to fluctuate according to your annual income, family size, and other factors.
+For example, the Revised Pay-as-You-Earn plan reduces monthly loan payments to 10 percent of discretionary income and forgives the remaining loan balance after 20-25 years of consistent payments.